626619403/626619403.github.io/PS.md

 ## Future planning

-I'm interested in multimodal/LLM/Autonomous artificial intelligence, since they are crucial for the Strong AI.
+I'm interested in Unsupervised Learning/Multimodal/LLM/Autonomous artificial intelligence, since they are crucial for the Strong AI.
 Of course I will prioritize following the mentor's decision.
 After graduating with a master's degree, I want to continue pursuing a doctoral degree.

 ## Concluding Remarks